-The Department of Human Services (DHS), Rules and Regulations Chapter 290-4-9 specify that any individual (or his/her guardian or representative or any staff member may file a complaint alleging that an individual's rights under these state regulations or other applicable law have been violated by staff members or persons under their control.
+Department of Human Services (DHS), Rules and Regulations Chapter 290-4-9 specify that any individual (or his/her guardian or representative or any staff member may file a complaint alleging that an individual's rights under these state regulations or other applicable law have been violated by staff members or persons under their control.
 Such complaints shall be governed by the procedure established in this Section 290-4-9-.04.
 DBHDD currently continues to follow these DHS Rules and Regulations.

 In addition, as the Operating Agency, DBHDD ensures that consumers and guardians may file complaints and grievances.
-Within the DBHDD State Office, the Office of Public Affairs (OPA) is the designated entity for the management of complaints and grievances, and follows a standard process for managing these matters.
+Within the DBHDD State Office, the Office of External Affairs (OEA) is the designated entity for the management of complaints and grievances, and follows a standard process for managing these matters.
 All complaints and grievances are accepted, reviewed, and investigated; in addition, a response is provided promptly to the individual(s) who submitted the complaint or grievance.
 No person is retaliated against or denied services for making a complaint or grievance.
 Complaints involving allegation of abuse, neglect, or other reportable incidents are managed in accordance with DBHDD policies regarding reporting of incidents, and are not subject to the procedures referenced below.

-A party may file an initial complaint or grievance to the DBHDD State Office or directly to OPA.
-If a complaint or grievance is made to a DBHDD State Office, it is sent to OPA.
-OPA sends out an email to the applicable field office administrator and other state staff when appropriate and maintains via Constituent Services Tracking System (CSTS).
+A party may file an initial complaint or grievance to the DBHDD State Office or directly to OEA.
+If a complaint or grievance is made to a DBHDD State or Field Office, it is sent to OEA.
+OEA sends out an email to the applicable field office administrator and other state staff when appropriate.
 The complaint or grievance is assigned for follow-up and resolution.
-Staff performs follow up and provides OPA and/ or State Office staff with a summary or their initial response to the complainant, which is then communicated to OPA within two (2) business days.
-Any additional necessary follow up or investigation may require additional time for a final resolution and is completed by the assigned staff.
-This is communicated to the complainant by OPA, State or Field Office staff.
-The Field or State Office staff notifies OPA, within five (5) business days of receiving the complaint or grievance, of the finding(s) and the recommendation(s) for resolving the complaint or grievance.
-The Field Office, State Office, or OPA contacts the complainant to follow up with the final findings and recommendation for resolving the complaint or grievance.
+Staff performs follow up and provides the field office administrator and/ or State Office staff with a summary or their initial response to the complainant, which is then communicated to OEA within two (2) business days.
+Any necessary follow up or investigation is completed by the assigned staff.
+The Field or State Office staff notifies OEA, within five (5) business days of receiving the complaint or grievance, of the finding(s) and the recommendation(s) for resolving the complaint or grievance.
+The Field Office, State Office, or OEA contacts the complainant to follow up with the findings and recommendation for resolving the complaint or grievance.
 The notification of findings or resolution of any complaint or grievance related to client rights includes an explanation of the appeals process.
 A copy of the findings and recommendations is kept on file along with the complaint or grievance and a copy must be forwarded to the provider, if applicable.

-The following appeals process applies to grievances made against service providers: when a complainant is dissatisfied with the resolution proposed by the Field Office, the complainant may request that the Field Office forward a copy of the complaint or grievance, all relevant material, all proposed resolution(s) to DBHDD OPA.
-A complainant is not precluded from filing an appeal directly to the DBHDD Commissioner or OPA, in which case the Commissioner or designee contacts the Field Office to request copies of all material(s) relevant to the complaint or grievance.
+The following appeals process applies to grievances made against service providers: when a complainant is dissatisfied with the resolution proposed by the Field Office, the complainant may request that the Field Office forward a copy of the complaint or grievance, all relevant material, all proposed resolution(s) to DBHDD OEA.
+A complainant is not precluded from filing an appeal directly to the DBHDD Commissioner or OEA, in which case the Commissioner or designee contacts the Field Office to request copies of all material(s) relevant to the complaint or grievance.
 If possible, the Commissioner or designee completes the review of the complaint or grievance within ten (10) business days of receipt of the appeal and all relevant materials.
 The Commissioner or designee provides a resolution for the complainant that is final.
 A copy of the final resolution is forwarded to the Field Office and, if applicable, to the provider.
 The Field Office and where applicable, the provider, maintains a copy of the final resolution of all complaints and grievances for no less than six (6) years.